Extremal subsets in geodesically complete spaces with curvature bounded above: Examples

-The next examples come from the following Reshetnyak's gluing theorem.
+The next examples come from the following Reshetnyak's gluing theorem (\cite{R}).

-\begin{thm}[Reshetnyak] Let $X_1$ and $X_2$ be GCBA spaces with curvature $\le\kappa$.
-Suppose $X_1$ and $X_2$ contain proper, closed, locally convex subsets that are isometric to each other, which we denote by the same notation $C$.
-Then the gluing of $X_1$ and $X_2$ along $C$, denoted by $X_1\cup_CX_2$, is also a GCBA space with curvature $\le\kappa$. \end{thm}
+\begin{thm} Let $X_1$ and $X_2$ be GCBA spaces with curvature $\le\kappa$.
+Suppose $X_1$ and $X_2$ contain proper, closed, locally convex subsets that are isometric to each other.
+We denote them by the same notation $C$.
+Then the gluing of $X_1$ and $X_2$ along $C$, denoted by $X_1\cup_CX_2$, is a GCBA space with curvature $\le\kappa$. \end{thm}

 See \cite[Theorem 9.1.21]{BBI} or \cite[Theorem 11.1]{BH} for the proof.
 Although the original theorem is not concerned with geodesic completeness, it is easy to see that if $X_1$ and $X_2$ are locally geodesically complete, then so is $X_1\cup_CX_2$.
-In this subsection, roughly speaking, we show that $C$ and its topological boundary $\partial C$ are extremal subsets of $X_1\cup_CX_2$.
+In this subsection, roughly speaking, we show that $C$ itself, and also its complement and boundary are extremal subsets of $X_1\cup_CX_2$.